icub-tech-iit/documentation/docs/ergocub_operating_systems/ergocub_torso/install_from_scratch.md

 # Install from scratch

-`ergocub-torso` is based on Ubuntu server 22.04, we will install it from the default installer and the we manually customize it.
+`ergocub-torso` is based on Ubuntu server 22.04, we will install it from the default installer and then we manually customize it.

 To install the OS from scratch, please follow [this guide](../../icub_operating_systems/icubos/installation-from-scratch.md), being carefull to install the [**Ubuntu 22.04 LTS Server**](https://releases.ubuntu.com/focal).